breezy-team/loggerhead/docs/serve-branches.rst

 :command:`serve-branches`
 =========================

-The :command:`serve-branches` script runs a standalone loggerhead server in the foreground.
+The :command:`serve-branches` script runs a standalone Loggerhead server in the foreground.

 .. program:: serve-branches